saivinay-g/saivinay-g/README.md

 # 💫 About Me:
-I'm a passionate and results-driven Computer Science professional with hands-on experience in full-stack development, Java backend systems, and data-driven problem-solving.
-I enjoy building scalable web applications and working with modern technologies like Java, Spring Boot, React, MySQL, and cloud platforms.
-I'm continuously learning and excited about contributing to impactful software projects that solve real-world challenges.
+I'm a passionate and results-oriented Computer Science professional with hands-on experience in full-stack development, Java backend engineering, and data-driven problem solving.
+I specialize in building scalable, high-performance web applications using modern technologies such as Java, Spring Boot, React.js, MySQL, and cloud platforms like AWS.

+With a strong foundation in object-oriented programming, RESTful API design, and database management, I enjoy creating solutions that deliver real-world impact.
+I'm committed to continuous learning and love collaborating on innovative projects that push the boundaries of technology.

 # 💻 Tech Stack: